a-n-irwin/a-n-irwin/README.md

 -->
 ### Hi there, I'm A-N-R-I

  I'm still finding my niche.
-I have a tendency to explore other languages.
+I have a tendency to explore different programming languages.
 I love problem-solving even more than I love programming.
 I've had a run with coding since around 2017.
 During this time I've experimented a tad bit with HTML, CSS, JavaScript, Java, C++, Dart, and C#, amongst others.
 But I'm more of a generalist.